 View the Registration Form.

-All registrants will receive acknowledgements from Leslie Hayner, Administrative Assistant.
-Those with completed registrations will receive an email regarding details and Zoom information from Len Behr.
-Please note that participants will all need access to reasonably fast internet access and the free version of Zoom software which can be downloaded at: https://zoom.us/download.
+All registrants will receive acknowledgements from Leslie Hayner, UHS Events/JSHS Coordinator.
+Those with completed registrations will receive an email regarding details from Len Behr at least one week prior to the first day.

 The Student Portfolio Forms